rafibz007/Portswigger-Labs/Web-cache-poisoning/README.md

 Caches sometimes skip UTM analytics query parameters, since they are not required for the backend server.
 Therefore testing a few of them resulted in successfully finding unkeyed one `utm_content`.

 Accessing `/?utm_content=' /><script>alert(1)</script>` successfuly poisons the cache and deliver XSS payload to all users visitng home page, solving the lab.

+## Parameter cloaking

+From quick examination, we can notice, that the caching server is preset, the query params are keyed and that some UTM params are removed from the cache keys.
+Accessing the same page twice second time responds with `X-Cache: hit`, adding a query param `q` results in a `miss`, but performing the same request with that param returns `hit`.
+Adding `utm_content` query param stills results in a `hit`, which proves it is excluded.

+Now we can take a look at jsonp present at `/js/geolocate.js` used at the page with `callback=setCountryCookie` query param.
+Adding arbitrary query param `cb=1` and performing `/js/geolocate.js?callback=setCountryCookie&cb=1` request multiple times proves that this response is also being cached.

+In order to discover discrepancies between cache and the server we perform the request `GET /js/geolocate.js?callback=setCountryCookie&cb=1&utm_content=1;callback=myFunction` makes use of that ruby allow separating parameters with `;` and once the same param is passed multiple times it takes the last occurance as value.
+Following by simple `GET /js/geolocate.js?callback=setCountryCookie&cb=1` request which, because the cache server does not allow `;` parameter separation and therefore removed whole `utm_content=1;callback=myFunction` part from cache, responds with the poisoned cached value containing `myFunction` as callback.

+In order to solve the lab, perform `GET /js/geolocate.js?callback=setCountryCookie&utm_content=1;callback=alert(1)%3bsetCountryCookie`, will posion a cache for every `GET /js/geolocate.js?callback=setCountryCookie` request happening on the home page for every visitor.

+## Web cache poisoning via a fat GET request

+Same jsonp request as in previous lab.
+This time we can notice, that by providing in the `GET /js/geolocate.js?callback=setCountryCookie` request additional body `callback=setLangCookie` will overwrite the `callback` param, not caching the body of the response.

+This way we can poison the cache by setting the body to `callback=alert(1);setCountryCookie`, which will cache a response for `/js/geolocate.js?callback=setCountryCookie`, triggering XSS for every home page visitor, solving the lab.

+Note1: GET request containg a body is called "Fat GET request"

+Note2: "As long as the X-HTTP-Method-Override header is unkeyed, you could submit a pseudo-POST request while preserving a GET cache key derived from the request line."